NOTARY PUBLIC NORTH WEST LONDON

 TERMS OF BUSINESS

-These Terms of Business, together with my Data Protection Policy and Privacy Notice displayed on my Website (together referred to as “these Terms”), apply to all notarial and legal matters plus any ancillary and incidental services which I carry out.
+These Terms of Business, together with our Data Protection Policy, AI Policy and Privacy Notice displayed on our Website (together referred to as “these Terms”), apply to all notarial and legal matters plus any ancillary and incidental services which we carry out.
 Your instructions or (as the case may be) your continuing instructions, will amount to your acceptance of these Terms.

 1. Notary Services

-I provide the services of a Notary Public, carrying out all permitted notarial activities including, where appropriate, arranging legalisation and despatch of documents to their final destination.
+Our Notary Public Services, provided through Sharon Stone, Notary Public and Sharon Stone Notary Public Limited (herein together referred to as “we” or “us”) cover all permitted notarial activities including, where appropriate, arranging Apostille and Consular Legalisation and despatch of documents to their final destination.
 A key role of a Notary is to maintain and keep records.
-My Privacy Policy and Data Protection Policy Pages on my Website set out how I will handle your data.
+Our Privacy Policy and Data Protection Policy Pages on our Website set out how we will handle your data.

-2.1 You/the Client will provide clear instructions and full and accurate information to enable me to carry out your instructions.
+2.1 You/the Client will provide clear instructions and full and accurate information to enable us to carry out your instructions.

-2.2 Indiciative details of my charges are set out below.
-However, I always request sight of the documents where possible (together with any related instructions sent to you), before providing a specific quote.
+2.2 Indicative details of our charges are set out below.
+However, we always request sight of the documents where possible (together with any related instructions sent to you), before providing a specific quote.

-2.3 My aim is that your document(s), as executed and formalised, will be acceptable in the recipient country.
-However, I will not be liable if asked to follow particular instructions regarding the requirements of the recipient country, from external advisors or other professionals instructed by you directly or to whom you direct me.
+2.3 Our aim is that your document(s), as executed and formalised, will be acceptable in the recipient country.
+However, we will not be liable if asked to follow particular instructions regarding the requirements of the recipient country, from external advisors or other professionals instructed by you directly or to whom you direct us.

-2.5 If you ask me to draft a document for use abroad, I can give no warranty that the document will be accepted in the receiving jurisdiction.
-I will, where possible, liaise with any foreign lawyer you have instructed and will rely on them to advise on the correct form of the document and on any formalities attaching to its execution.
+2.5 If you ask us to draft a document for use abroad, we can give no warranty that the document will be accepted or effective in the receiving jurisdiction.
+We will, where possible, liaise with any foreign lawyer you have instructed and will rely on them to advise on the correct form of the document and on any formalities attaching to its execution.

-2.6 I need to be satisfied as to your identity and residential address (See: “What identification is required when seeing a Notary Public?” on the FAQ's ’ page of my Website), your legal capacity, your authority (eg when acting on behalf of a corporate body, an estate or trust or as an attorney under a Power of Attorney) and your understanding, approval of and intention to become bound by the document(s).
+2.6 We need to be satisfied as to your identity and residential address (See: “What identification is required when seeing a Notary Public?” on the FAQ's’ page of our Website), your legal capacity, your authority (eg when acting on behalf of a corporate body, an estate or trust or as an attorney under a Power of Attorney) and your understanding, approval of and intention to become bound by the document(s).

-2.8 I must be satisfied that you sign voluntarily, that no fraud or duress is involved, and that other required formalities either under English or foreign law are observed.
+2.8 We must be satisfied that you sign voluntarily, that no fraud or duress is involved, and that other required formalities either under English or foreign law, are observed.

-2.9 Where you represent a Company, a Partnership, Trust or Association, I will need to check the existence, constitution and any registration of that body and your authority to represent it.
-For UK Companies, I can check the registration and directorship online.
+2.9 Where you represent a Company, a Partnership, Trust or Association, we will need to check the existence, constitution and any registration of that body and your authority to represent it.
+For UK Companies or LLP’s, we can check the registration and directorship/membership online at Companies House.
 UK Companies with more than one director will need an authorising Board Resolution.
-In the case of foreign companies, I would generally need to see an extract from the relevant commercial register.
-I will confirm what I need to see before you attend the appointment
+In the case of foreign companies, we would generally need to see an up-to-date extract from the relevant Commercial Register.
+We will confirm what we need to see before you attend the appointment,

-2.10 If I am not satisfied with regard to any of the above aspects, I may decline to undertake the matter, or issue a restricted certification.
+2.10 If we are not satisfied with regard to any of the above aspects, we may decline to undertake the matter, or issue a qualified certification.

-2.11 Written Translations: If the document is in a foreign language which you or I don’t understand sufficiently, a translation may be required.
-If I obtained a formal translation, this would incur an additional fee and I would provide you with details of this.
+2.11 Written Translations: If the document is in a foreign language which you or we don’t understand sufficiently, a translation may be required.
+If we obtained a formal translation, this would incur an additional fee and we would provide you with details of this.
 If you obtained a professional translation, the translator should add his/her name, address, relevant qualification, and a certificate stating: “Document X is a true and complete translation of document Y, to which this translation is attached.”

-2.12 Oral Interpreter: If you and I cannot understand each other because of a language difficulty, we may have to arrange for a competent interpreter to be available at our interview and this may involve a further fee.
+2.12 Oral Interpreter: If we cannot understand each other because of a language difficulty, we may have to arrange for a competent interpreter to be available at our meeting and this may involve a further fee.

 3. Time Scale for the Work

-3.1 Appointments generally take no more than one hour.
-However, the time your matter takes from start to finish will depend on a number of variables, like the number of documents involved and whether the client is a private individual or a company.
+3.1 Appointments generally take no more than one hour However, the time your matter takes from start to finish will depend on a number of variables, like the number of documents and signatories involved and whether you are a private individual or a company.
 Typical key stages of the work will include:

 4. Hours of Business

-I can be contacted by email, text or telephone at any time to arrange a convenient appointment, either during normal office hours (09:30 to 18:30 Monday to Friday) or outside these hours, if the matter is urgent (which would be reflected in my notarial fee).
-In appropriate cases I can arrange to see you away from my office.
-Travelling time plus the cost of my travel will be charged in accordance clause 5.5 below.
+We can be contacted by email, text or telephone at any time to arrange a convenient appointment, either during normal office hours (09:30 to 18:30 Monday to Friday) or outside these hours, if the matter is urgent (which would be reflected in our notarial fee).
+In appropriate cases we can arrange to see you away from our office.
+Travelling time plus the cost of travel will be charged in accordance clause 5.5 below.

-5.2 As stated above, I request sight of the documents where possible (together with any related instructions sent to you), before providing a specific written quote for notarial fees and disbursements.
-However, my minimum notarial fee is normally £70 plus VAT (excluding disbursements) for a single, short, straightforward document signed by one person.
-Additional signatories may be charged at £25 plus VAT per additional person.
-Where there are multiple documents, I will consider a reduction.
-Identity documents are charged at £50.00 plus VAT and £35 plus VAT for each additional identity document.
-Certificates of life for overseas pensions are generally charged at £65 plus VAT for the first visit then £40 plus VAT for future visits for the same form of Life Certificate.
+5.2 As stated above, we request sight of the documents where possible (together with any related instructions sent to you), before providing a specific written quote for notarial fees and disbursements.
+However, our minimum notarial fee (excluding disbursements) is normally £84 including VAT, as applicable, for a single, short, straightforward document signed by one person.
+Additional signatories may be charged at £30 including VAT as applicable, per additional person.
+Where there are multiple documents, we will consider a reduction.
+Identity documents are charged at £60 including VAT as applicable, and £42 including VAT, as applicable, for each additional identity document.
+Certificates of Life for overseas pensions are generally charged at £78 for the first visit then £54 for future visits for the same form of Life Certificate.

-5.3 For all other types of documents, or where I am asked to draft a document, I will either specify a fixed notarial fee, based upon the complexity of the matter and the total time I estimate it will take (including preliminary advice, making the appointment, drafting, preparation, correspondence, telephone calls, arranging legalisation, travelling or waiting time and the time needed to make my Notarial Record) or I will charge on the basis of my professional time spent, at the hourly rate of £250.00 plus VAT plus disbursements.
+5.3 For all other types of documents, or where we are asked to draft your document, we will either specify a fixed notarial fee, based upon the complexity of the matter and the total time we estimate it will take (including preliminary advice, making the appointment, drafting, preparation, correspondence, telephone calls, arranging legalisation, travelling or waiting time and the time needed to make our Notarial Record) or we will charge on the basis of our professional time spent, at the hourly rate of £306 including VAT, as applicable, plus disbursements.

-5.4 I reserve the right to revise my fee estimate (including for disbursements) if unforeseen or unusual issues arise, I am required to carry out additional work, the matter proves more difficult or complex than initially envisaged, or there is special urgency requiring me to drop other work to deal with yours, or if the work unavoidably has to be dealt with outside office hours.
-I will notify you in writing of any changes in my fee estimate as soon as possible.
+5.4 We reserve the right to revise our fee estimate (including for disbursements) if due to unforeseen or unusual issues, we are required to carry out additional work, the matter proves more difficult or complex than initially envisaged, or there is special urgency requiring us to drop other work to deal with yours, or if the work unavoidably has to be dealt with outside office hours.
+We will notify you in writing of any changes in our fee estimate as soon as possible.

-5.5 A disbursement of £65 plus VAT per hour or part of an hour, will be charged for attending appointments outside my office within my local area and £75 plus VAT for attending appointments outside my local area, but within Greater London.
+5.5 A per hour or part of an hour disbursement of £84 including VAT, as applicable, will be charged for attending appointments outside our office within our local area and £90 including VAT, as applicable, for attending appointments outside our local area, but within Greater London or South Hertfordshire.

-5.6 If my work is terminated before completion, I will charge you a fair and proportionate amount for any work actually carried out.
+5.6 If our work is terminated before completion, we will charge you a fair and proportionate amount for any work actually carried out.

 6. Disbursements

-Miscellaneous costs such as Apostilles, Consular fees (see clause 3.2 above), Agents’ charges, postage costs, Bank charges and substantive photocopying or printing costs will be passed on to you at cost.
+Miscellaneous costs such as Apostilles, Consular fees (see clause 3.2 above), Agents’ charges, Translators Fees, postage costs, Bank charges and substantive photocopying or printing costs will be passed on to you at cost.
 A handling fee will be charged for arranging legalisation.
-I may request such costs to be paid to me in advance.
+We may request such costs to be paid to us in advance.

 7. Payment

-7.2 Should all or part of an invoice remain unpaid, I reserve the right to charge interest at the interest rate prescribed by the Late Payments of Commercial Debts (Interest) Act 1998.
+7.2 Should all or part of an invoice remain unpaid, we reserve the right to charge interest at the interest rate prescribed by the Late Payments of Commercial Debts (Interest) Act 1998.

-7.3 Even if another person has agreed to pay or is responsible for paying all or part of my fees and costs, I may address my invoices to you as the instructing party and you will, in all cases, be responsible for paying them.
-Irrespective of who pays my invoice, my duty of care is owed to you alone as the instructing party, unless I agree otherwise.
+7.3 Even if another person has agreed to pay or is responsible for paying all or part of our fees and costs, we may address my invoices to you as the instructing party and you will, in all cases, be responsible for paying them.
+Irrespective of who pays our invoice, our duty of care is owed to you alone as the instructing party, unless we agree otherwise.

 8. Records

-At the end of the matter, I will make a formal entry of the main details of your matter in my Notarial Register and will keep copies of the notarised document(s) and proof of your identity, in accordance with the Notaries Regulations.
+At the end of the matter, we will make a formal entry of the main details of your matter in our Notarial Register and will keep copies of the notarised document(s) and proof of your identity, in accordance with the Notaries Regulations.

 9. Data Protection

-My practice is a registered with the Information Commissioner’s Office.
+We are registered with the Information Commissioner’s Office.
 Your personal data is held securely and is not capable of being accessed externally.
 Data collected as part of notarial records is used solely for the purposes of meeting the Notary’s professional legal responsibilities.
-For full details of my Privacy Policy and data processing terms please see My Privacy Policy and Data Protection Policy Pages on my Website.
+For full details of our Privacy Policy and data processing terms please our Privacy Policy and Data Protection Policy Pages on our Website.

 10. Liability

-10.1 Each of the persons instructing me on a matter will be jointly and severally liable for the obligations imposed by these Terms.
+10.1 Each of the persons instructing us on a matter will be jointly and severally liable for the obligations imposed by these Terms.

-10.2 No liability for loss (including, but not limited to, damages, costs and interest) to you or other parties, whether in contract, tort (including negligence) or otherwise, is (except in relation to personal injury or death) accepted by me in relation to any matter in excess of my professional indemnity insurance cover, which is currently £1,000,000.
+10.2 No liability for loss (including, but not limited to, damages, costs and interest) to you or other parties, whether in contract, tort (including negligence) or otherwise, is (except in relation to personal injury or death) accepted by us in relation to any matter in excess of our professional indemnity insurance cover, which is currently £1,000,000.

 10.3 No liability for losses or delays is accepted as a result of using the services of third parties.

-10.4 Where I agree to send documents to third parties on your behalf, I or my Agents will use either first class, special or recorded post or an international courier, as may be agreed with you.
-I am not liable for any delay or the failure to deliver or mis-delivery by any postal service or courier company.
-I cannot pursue postal or courier services for delayed delivery.
-Any assistance in the case of lost documents will be at my discretion.
+10.4 Where we agree to send documents to third parties on your behalf, we or our Agents will use either first class, special or recorded post or an international courier, as may be agreed with you.
+We are not liable for any delay or the failure to deliver or mis-delivery by any postal service or courier company.
+We cannot pursue postal or courier services for delayed delivery.
+Any assistance in the case of lost documents will be at our discretion.

-10.5 Your rights as a Consumer as defined in the Consumer Rights Act 2015 shall not be adversely affected by these Terms, to the extent prohibited by that Act.
+10.5 If you are a Consumer, your rights as defined in the Consumer Rights Act 2015 shall not be adversely affected by these Terms, to the extent prohibited by that Act.

-Electronic communication (e-mail) can be used between us and others, but please note that due to the nature of e-mail, I cannot guarantee its confidentiality.
-If you use e-mail to contact me or if you inform me of your e-mail address, I will assume that you accept this risk and you impliedly allow me to communicate to you by e-mail unless you expressly instruct me not to do so.
+We use e-mail wherever possible, but please note that due to the nature of e-mail, we cannot guarantee its confidentiality.
+If you use e-mail to contact us or if you inform us of your e-mail address, we will assume that you accept this risk and you impliedly allow us to communicate with you by e-mail for the sending of unencrypted, sensitive or confidential correspondence or documents.
+We may also, during the course of a matter, send unencrypted, sensitive or confidential information to other persons involved, unless specifically requested by them or you not to do so.
+All e-mails sent by us and attachments thereto should be scanned for viruses by the recipient.

-I prefer not to message by Whatsapp as I need to keep a professional record of our correspondence.
-In addition, if you are not on my Contact List, your message could be submerged under messages from my Groups and Contacts, so I might not see it.
-Please therefore use sharonstonenotary@outlook.com which is my dedicated Notary email address.
+We prefer not to message by Whatsapp as a professional record needs to be kept of my correspondence.
+In addition, if you are not a name on Sharon Stone’s Contact List, your message might not be seen .
+Please therefore use our dedicated Notary email address at: sharonstonenotary@outlook.com.

 The Faculty Office, 1, The Sanctuary, Westminster, London SW1P 3JT